+I am fleeing the Corporate relentless pursuit to the bottom by thrashing and abusing an excellent, long term customer- me.
+I have found a reason Sears/Kmart went bankrupt.
 My mission and sport now will be to use every avenue available to me to tell future customers the ailing Goliath has suicidal depression and will abuse them too without regard or regret.

 On October 6, 2009, we purchased a Kenmore Elite stove/oven.
 In the 8 months that we have owned the appliance it has broken twice.
 With both instances a part needed to be ordered and we were without the full use of the appliance.
 All together, in the 8 months we have owned the appliance, we were without full use of the appliance for approximately 30 days.
 When we purchased the oven, we also purchased a refrigerator and a dishwasher.
 We purchased all 3 appliances and had faith in the brand and the products.
 Since the oven has now needed repair twice we have since lost faith in the product.

 When we contacted Sears Customer Solutions they were no help.
 My husband spent 2 hours on the phone with customer solutions, talked to at least 5 different people and still received no resolution.
 All he wanted was to speak to someone that had authority to either give us a replacement unit or a free 5 year warranty.
 2 people flat out refused to give him their supervisor's name and contact information.
 My husband was asking for reasonable information.

 This has been a very frustrating and eye opening experience for us as consumers.
 Our old GE oven was over 15 years old and we had never needed service on it.
 We are truly regretful that we did not buy a new GE oven instead of the Kenmore brand.
 Furthermore, it is absolutely ridiculous to spend 2 hours on the phone with customer solutions and not receive a SOLUTION!
 In closing, you have lost us as Sears consumers and we will be telling our family, friends, neighbors, business associates and internet contacts about the unpleasant customer service we received from Sears.

 There are thousands of peoplehaving the issue of accelerated corrosion on these machines.
 The corrosion seems to be the result of sabotage.
 These washers have aluminum bearings which are attached to the steel drums.
 This is a no-no that is well known to anyone who makes machinery.
 The galvanized action between the aluminum and steel will lead to severe and rapid corrosion.
 The replacement of the bearing is too costly to make it worthwhile.
 Sears will not sell the bearing alone so once you pay for parts and labor, you will probably spend more than the cost of a new washer.

 The corrosion of this bearing is guaranteed and Sears has deliberately sold these faulty washers.
 The corrosion will probably begin to occur within a few months, but will progress at varying rates depending on other factors.
 It seems that the average life of these bearings is 5 years from what I've read so far.
 One person replaced his bearing near the 6 month mark and it corroded severely again approximately 6 months later.
 I am sure there are many more cases like his that are not heard about.

 The reason I am here is to ask for a fair resolution to this matter.
 Instead of pushing for recall, I propose a less expensive solution for Sears.
 I think Sears should start a program to cover the repairs of bearing corrosion for 15 years from the purchase date of each machine OR offer each affected person a fair, partial refund on their washing machine (a pro-rated amount based on the expected appliance life of 15 years plus a fair amount toward installation fees, etc).

 Not only did it fall apart after less than 4 years of use, but it badly damaged my tenant's clothing and bedding causing hundreds of dollars in losses for me.
 Are you prepared to reimburse me for my damages?
 Don't contact me until you are.
 I will be adding up my losses and contemplating what I think is a fair compensation before I file a case with the local small claims court.
 I have alerted a class action lawsuit specialist to this issue and they are eager to take the case as we already have over a dozen people on board.

 Exposing your company for the selfish entity that it is, is somewhat rewarding, so make your offer a good one, if you want me to be happy.
-Keep in mind that I paid $649 for the washer pluss $199 to "setup" which included connecting two hoses and plugging it it.
+Keep in mind that I paid $649 for the washer plus $199 to "setup" which included connecting two hoses and plugging it it.
 In addition I paid for delivery and purchased the top mount dryer which I have no use for without the washer.
 I hope you have a reasonable and fair offer to put on the table.

 Confidentiality Notice: You should not retain, copy or use this posting or for any purpose, nor disclose all or any part of the contents to any other person.
 The information contained in this posting is legally privileged and confidential.
 You are hereby notified that any dissemination, distribution, or copying of this posting without consent from the author is strictly prohibited.

 ST PETERSBURG, FLORIDA -- Please reconsider before you choose Sears to install any new central heat and air system if you are in the Tampa Bay area.
 My experience should make you run the other way.
 We decided to go with Sears because we wanted a company that had been around for a long time when we were making such a large purchase.
 We signed on the dotted line wrote them a check and the fun begins.
 We agreed on an installation date and the vans pulled up only to find out they weren't from Sears at all they were contracted from Sears to install my new ac unit might I add only 1 of them spoke English.

 1 month later they sent this man out not with any company to patch the hole in my ceiling.
 I hope by this point you are running in the other direction away from Sears.
 OK so we get through that part in an untimely manner and the next summer comes, the air conditioner will just not keep up with the heat.
 I call Sears they said these new energy efficient units run this way and not to worry so we sweat through that summer with the unit running constantly.

 The thermostat was set at 76 and it would always read 78 to 80 and finally catch up around 11 at night.
 Next summer season 3 comes and the unit starts to freeze up am fed up with Sears and call another company it's out of freon.
 They refill the unit and have to come back out again before the end of the season to refill and insist that I will not have a working unit next summer.
 They were right we are now into the 4th dreadful year with this unit a few days away from it's install date and sure enough it completely quits.
 Shuts the breaker off and everything.